winzlebee/TrainTicket/README.md

 Split exempt permissions into two nodes, TrainTicket.exempt.cart and TrainTicket.exempt.boat.
 It also no longer requires a ticket to ride Horses or Pigs.

+To compile:

+Make sure you have apache Maven installed, download the contents of this repo, and run

+mvn clean package